-For a lot of families with children, waiting rooms are inevitable.
+No one truly enjoys the waiting room experience, right?
+But, for a lot of families with children, waiting rooms are inevitable.
 It’s part of almost every visit to the dentist or the doctor if you’re not able to do a virtual visit.
-No one actually enjoys the waiting room experience, right?
-It’s chaotic, usually takes much longer than you think, and it can be stressful—especially for kids.
+Even though they’re unavoidable, waiting rooms typically come with chaos and longer-than-expected wait times which can lead to added stress – especially for kids.

-“In the middle of my kids climbing on chairs and digging in my purse, I knew that we could do something better and provide a better experience for kids.
-It seemed crazy that the only options to engage or entertain my kids while we waited were TVs and tablets, so my team and I got to work.”
+“In the middle of my kids climbing on chairs and digging in my purse, I knew that we could do something to provide a better experience for kids.
+It seemed unfortunate that the only options to engage or entertain my kids while we waited were TVs and tablets, so my team and I got to work.”

 But without a roadmap or a model of how to accomplish this goal, Amy and the fit team took inspiration from the program’s mission and thought about how kids play.

 “At Sanford fit, we believe in doing good things for kids and investing in children’s wellness.
-This was part of our mission.”
+It’s part of our mission.”

-The team worked with physical therapists, clinic leaders, and contractors to design an amazing new pediatric waiting area at one of the organization’s existing clinics in Sioux Falls, SD.
-Instead of a dark and sterile space with a TV, they created an inclusive space with a brightly-colored sensory path, a castle themed yoga wall, and a self-reflections area for silly faces.
+The fit team partnered with physical therapists, clinic leaders, and contractors to design an amazing new pediatric waiting area at one of the organization’s existing clinics in Sioux Falls, SD.
+Instead of a dark and sterile space with a TV, they created an inclusive space with a brightly colored sensory path and a castle-themed yoga wall.

 “It was really important to us to use play-based design to create a safe, clean space for children of all ages and abilities to play and be creative while they wait for appointments.
 Replacing screens with opportunities for kids to be physically active or stimulated was paramount to us.”

-So, what will you do?
-Go create sensory paths in school hallways, chalk the sidewalk with positive messages, have extra recess as a reward, encourage kids to express themselves, champion your local library to utilize areas for active sensory spaces, or just play with your kids, because when children play, the entire world wins.
+Even though positive impacts have been made, the fit team and Alaina Hardie are working toward implementing more positive and engaging wait spaces.
+However, the challenge remains the same.
+What will you do to improve the lives of children?
+If you’re looking for some inspiration, you can go create sensory paths in school hallways, chalk the sidewalk with positive messages, have extra recess as a reward, encourage kids to express themselves, champion your local library to utilize areas for interactive sensory spaces, or just play with your kids.
+No matter what you do, know that when children play, the entire world wins.